Carlos-ortiz23/OrderFlow-API/src/modules/bot/README.md

 ### 4. **Type Safety**
 - ✅ History correctly typed as `ChatMessage[]` instead of `any[]`
-- ✅ Correct use of OpenAI types for messages
+- ✅ Correct use of LLM SDK types for messages
 - ✅ History limit validation (1-50 messages)

 ### 5. **Structured Logging**